adobe/aio-theme/README.md

 ### Custom layout

-You can build pages without the default layout (e.g. header, side navigation etc.) by setting `layout` to `none` within the page front matter.
+You can build pages without the default layout by setting `layout` to `none` within the page front matter.
-The Global Header and Footer are always shown but anything in between can be customized.
+The Global Header, Footer, Side Navigation etc. are always shown but anything in between can be customized.

 See the [example markdown file](https://raw.githubusercontent.com/adobe/gatsby-theme-aio/main/example/src/pages/no_layout/index.md).